Weissman International Internship Program Grant

 The Weissmans remain involved in the internship experience, and recipients attend a pre-departure luncheon in the spring and post-experience luncheon in the fall with the Weissmans, fellow grant recipients, and various Harvard faculty members and administrators.

-Students who have arranged an independent internship or volunteer opportunity and would like to be considered for funding through the Weissman International Internship Program should apply through the Independent Internships and Volunteer Opportunities funding category at OCS.
+Students who have arranged an independent internship or volunteer opportunity and would like to be considered for funding through the Weissman International Internship Program should apply through the Independent Internships and Volunteer Opportunities funding category at the Mignone Center for Career Success.